 Eastern Carpenter Bee (Xylocopa virginica)

-Detailing the identifying qualities of the Eastern Carpenter Bee, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Eastern Carpenter Bee.

-The female Eastern Carpenter Bee bores holes into wood homes, fences and patios to place her eggs as her mate acts as sentinel while she works.
+The female Eastern Carpenter Bee bores holes into wood homes, fences and patios to place her eggs while her mate plays the part of bodyguard.

-Though it looks like a Bumble Bee, the Carpenter Bee does not have a fuzzy abdomen, though it may have a few short hairs here and there.
-They are quite common along the middle and eastern parts of the continent.
-They can be found in parks, garden and woods, fields and are adept at finding flowers from which to harvest pollen.
+Though it looks like a Bumble Bee, the Carpenter Bee does not have a completely fuzzy abdomen.
+It is quite common in the middle and eastern parts of the continent.
+Eastern Carpenter Bees can be found in parks, gardens, woods and fields, and are adept at finding flowers from which to harvest pollen.
 They are beneficial pollinators and should be welcome visitors to any landscape.
-Though adults feed on flower nectar, they sometimes eat through stems, causing some unsightly damage, in order to get it.
-They move quickly from flower to flower, covering a large area in a short time.
-They don't seem to mind sharing flower patch territory with other varieties of bees.
+Even though adults feed on flower nectar, they sometimes chew through stems, causing some damage to the plant, in order to reach nectar.
+They move quickly from flower to flower, pollinating and harvesting from a large area in a short time.
+They don't seem to mind sharing feeding grounds with other varieties of bees.
 Watch some of them pollinating flowers with other bees here:

-Males and females look similar save the light yellow/white patch of hair on the male's face.
-Males are not known to sting, though females may.
+Males and females look similar save the pale yellow patch of hair on the male's face.
+Both have black heads.
+The thorax is covered in short yellow hairs with a bald spot in the center.
+A band of yellow hairs sits at the top of the otherwise hairless and glossy black abdomen.
+Males are not known to sting, but females may.
 All adults are most active from spring through summer.
 They all hibernate during the winter.